 - 2 cloves garlic, peeled

-- 1/2 large onion,peeled and chopped *second half of onion used in marinade
+- 1/2 large onion, peeled and chopped *second half of onion used in the marinade

-- 1/2 large lime, juiced *second half of lime used on marinade
+- 1/2 large lime, juiced *second half of the lime used in the marinade

 - 1/4 cup peanut butter

 - 1/4 cup water

 - 3 Tablespoons low-sodium soy sauce or Tamari (gluten-free)